 - Does getting a dental implant hurt?

-During dental implant surgery, your dentist will provide anesthesia to ensure you feel comfortable so you won't experience any pain during the procedure.
+During dental implant surgery, your dentist will provide anesthesia to help you feel comfortable so you shouldn't experience any pain during the procedure.

-Following the procedure, patients do not typically feel much discomfort.
+Following the procedure, patients generally don't feel much discomfort.
 Most patients can manage any pain by taking over-the-counter pain medication for a few days following the procedure.

 A soft diet will also be necessary for the first couple of weeks after the implant procedure to avoid any pain or irritation.